-Category Portion of Total Withhold per Category Acronym Healthcare Effectiveness Data and Information Set (HEDIS) Measure Portion of Total Withhold Per HEDIS Measure Behavioral Health UOP Use of Opioids from Multiple Providers.
-This measure assesses the rate of health plan members 18 years and older who receive opioids from multiple prescribers and multiple pharmacies (to monitor for possible inclusion in future years).
-Risk Adjusted Utilization PCR Plan All-Cause Readmissions: For Medicaid members 18-64 years of age, the number of acute inpatient and observation stays during the measurement year that were followed by an unplanned readmission for any diagnosis within 30 days and the predicted probability of an acute readmission.
-Cardiovascular Conditions CBP Controlling High Blood Pressure: Percentage of members 18-85 of age who had a diagnosis of hypertension (HTN) and whose BP was adequately controlled (<140/90 mm Hg) during the measurement year.
-Prevention and Screening Cervical Cancer Screening: Percentage of women 21-64 years of age who were screened for cervical cancer using either of the following criteria: Women 21-64 years of age who had cervical cytology performed with the last 3 years Women 30-64 years of age who had cervical high-risk human papillomavirus (hrHPV) testing performed within the last 5 years Women 30-64 years of age who had cervical cytology/high-risk human papillomavirus (hrHPV) cotesting within the last 5 years 0.10% Prevention and Screening Breast Cancer Screening: Percentage of women 50-74 years of age who had a mammogram to screen for breast cancer.
+Report-Only Measures Behavioral Health UOP Use of Opioids from Multiple Providers: This measure assesses the rate of healthplan members 18 years and older who receive opioids from multiple prescribers and multiple pharmacies (to monitor for possible inclusion in future years).
+PCR Plan All-Cause Readmission: For Medicaid members 18-64 years of age, the number of acute inpatient and observation stays during the measurement year that were followed by an unplanned readmission for any diagnosis within 30 days and the predicted probability of an acute readmission.
+CBP Controlling High Blood Pressure: Percentage of members 18-85 years of age who had a diagnosis of hypertension (HTN) and whose BP was adequately controlled(<140/90 mm Hg) during the measurement year.
+0.10% Prevention and Screening CCS Cervical Cancer Screening: Percentage of women 21-64 years of age who were screened for cervical cancer using either of the following criteria: Women 21-64 years of age who had cervical cancer cytology performed with the last 3 years Women 30-64 years of age who had cervical high-risk human papillomavirus (hrHPV) testing performed within the last 5 years Women 30-64 years of age who had cervical cytology/high-risk human papillomavirus (hrHPV) contesting within the last 5 years.
+BCS Breast Cancer Screening: Percentage of women 50-74 years of age who had a mammogram to screen for breast cancer.
+Electronic Clinical Data Systems PDS-E Postpartum Depression Screening and Follow-up The percentage of deliveries in which members were screened for clinical depression during the postpartum period, and if screened positive, received follow-up care.
+Depression Screening.
+The percentage of deliveries in which members were screened for clinical depression using a standardized instrument during the postpartum period.
+0.00% Follow-Up on Positive Screen .
+The percentage of deliveries in which members received follow-up care within 30 days of a positive depression screen finding.
+0.00% Total Perfo rmance Withhold 2.5%